 Thanks to the cloud, modern SMEs can now access the kind of technological grunt that was once the preserve of the big end of town.

 Cloud-based services and tools are revolutionising processes, from accounting and payroll to project management and marketing.
-Accounting software such as Xero, e-commerce platforms such as Neto, storage and file exchange systems like Dropbox, and customer relationship management (CRM) tools such as Salesforce are just the top of a mountain of useful business apps.
+Accounting software, e-commerce platforms, storage and file exchange systems, and customer relationship management (CRM) tools such as Salesforce are just the top of a mountain of useful business apps.